 While knee replacement surgeries are widely successful, it's still important for patients to prepare for their surgery to achieve the best outcome.
-Here is an overview of how to prepare for your knee surgery so you can be prepared!
+Here is an overview of how to prepare for your knee surgery!

 Share this Image On Your Site

 Preparing for a total knee replacement begins several weeks before the actual surgery.

 Learn about the hospital admission process before preparing for knee replacement surgery.
 Ask how long you should expect to stay in the hospital.
 Schedule any preliminary tests, such as blood tests and x-rays, well ahead of your procedure.

 - Discuss the hospital admission process with your doctor before surgery.

 - Your orthopedic physician may ask you to see a medical doctor, especially if you've had medical problems in the past.

 - Report any blisters, cuts, or boils to your doctor.